bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-09-22-newsletter.md

   Terminal][] to use a single macaroon to authenticate across multiple daemons that all talk to the same LND.

-- [Rust Bitcoin #628][] Adds Taproot BIP341 signature message and create a unified sighash cache for legacy, segwit and taproot inputs FIXME:Xekyo
+- [Rust Bitcoin #628][] adds support for Pay to Taproot's sighash construction and tidies up storage of the sighash cache for legacy, segwit and taproot inputs.

 - [Rust Bitcoin #580][] adds support for the P2P network messages defined in the [BIP37][] specification for [transaction bloom